wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compilers-works.md

 ---
 layout: post
 title:  "How C++ Compiler Works?"
+image: 20200220_how_compiler_works/HowCompilerWorks.jpg
 date:   2020-02-20 10:02:00 +0300
 tags:   C++
 ---
 ---
-# C++ Compiler Build Pipeline
-Every program we wrote needs to invoke a compiler to convert it into an executable file.
+Every program we wrote needs to invoke a compiler to convert the source files into an executable file.
 Basically, the compiler takes each C++ source file in the working directory and compiles them into object files.
-The object files produced are then linked together with libraries or symbols to produce an executable files, which is our program.
+The object files produced are then linked together with libraries or symbols to produce an executable file, which is our program.

+Each source file will be compile into one object file.
+The picture below shows that compiler converts _`Main.cpp`_ into _`Main.obj`_.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/01.jpg)

-*The compiler compiles Main.cpp to Main.obj*
+If our program has _`n`_ source files, the compiler would produces _`n`_ object files as a result.
+For example, the compiler will generates two object files if there are two source files provided. (_`Main.obj`_ and _`Math.obj`_ in the example below)
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/02.jpg)
-*Each source file (.cpp) will produces one object (.obj) file*

-<br /><br />
-#### The compiler works in three main stages :
+The compiler works in three main stages.
+However, the actual compiling process involves more steps.
+The detailed process is not covered in this post, as this post is meant to be beginner friendly.
 * **Stage 1** : Preprocessing
 * **Stage 2** : Compiling
 * **Stage 3** : Linking